Medically reviewed on Feb 27, 2019

 The chickenpox vaccine is a safe, effective way to prevent chickenpox and its possible complications.

 Chickenpox consists of an itchy, red rash that breaks out on the face, scalp, chest, back and, to a lesser extent, arms and legs.
 The spots quickly fill with a clear fluid, rupture and then turn crusty.

-Chickenpox infection appears 10 to 21 days after exposure to the virus and usually lasts about five to 10 days.
-The rash is the telltale indication of chickenpox.
+The itchy blister rash caused by chickenpox infection appears 10 to 21 days after exposure to the virus and usually lasts about five to 10 days.
 Other signs and symptoms, which may appear one to two days before the rash, include:

 - Loss of appetite

 - Tiredness and a general feeling of being unwell (malaise)

 Once the chickenpox rash appears, it goes through three phases:

 - Raised pink or red bumps (papules), which break out over several days

 - Small fluid-filled blisters (vesicles), which form in about one day and then break and leak

 - Crusts and scabs, which cover the broken blisters and take several more days to heal